Interested in becoming a Volunteer?

 Community Investment (CI) Volunteers are an essential part of distributing United Way Community Fund dollars back into the community.
 CI Volunteers are trained by United Way to review funding requests, visit local agencies, analyze program outcomes, and make funding recommendations to United Way’s Board of Directors.
-With the help of dedicated Community Investment Volunteers, United Way is able to ensure that Community Fund dollars are going to agencies that will make the greatest impact in Byran, Chatham, Effingham, and Liberty counties.
+With the help of dedicated Community Investment Volunteers, United Way can ensure that Community Fund dollars go to agencies that will make the most significant impact in Bryan, Chatham, Effingham, and Liberty counties.

 Each Impact Panel will meet once a week for 10 weeks to review applications and discuss questions with nonprofit management teams and United Way staff.
 Additional opportunities for site visits will be available where relevant.

 Impact Panel meetings are each week beginning March 12 until June 6, 2024.